httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 Upon receiving a header section that includes an Incremental header field with a true value, HTTP intermediaries SHOULD NOT buffer the entire message before forwarding it.
-Instead, intermediaries SHOULD transmit the header section downstream and continuously forward the bytes of the message body as they arrive.
+Instead, intermediaries SHOULD transmit the header section downstream and continuously forward the bytes of the message content as they arrive.
 As the Incremental header field indicates only how the message content is to be forwarded, intermediaries can still buffer the entire header and trailer sections of the message before forwarding them downstream.